Qin Fen

-Qin Fen (traditional Chinese: 秦奮, 진분; born 31 August 1991) is a Chinese rapper, singer and host.
+Qin Fen (traditional Chinese: 秦奮, 진분; Wades-Giles: Ch'in Fen; born 31 August 1991) is a Chinese rapper, singer and host.
 He was a member of the South Korean boy group The Legend under SS Entertainment, and is now a member of OACA Entertainment's Awaken-F.

 Early life

 Qin was born in Jiangxi, China on 31 August 1991.
 He is a good friend of fellow Hong Kong rapper, Jackson Wang.

 Career

 Pre-debut

 Qin was a former Cube Entertainment's trainee before signing for SS Entertainment (formerly known as JK Space Entertainment) where he debuted as a member of The Legend.

 2014–2017: The Legend

 Qin made his debut with The Legend in 2014, where he was the vocalist of the group.
 They debuted with the first single, "Left Out" released on July 9, 2014.
 Qin left the group after it was disbanded in May 2017, after their contracts with SS Entertainment were canceled through a lawsuit.

 In 2016, Qin took part in his first feature film, 我的吸血鬼大人 playing the role of "Kai Er".